-To explore inter-organizational knowledge flows and innovation diffusion, we conducted a case study combining qualitative and quantitative data on wall system innovations in residential building.
+We conducted a case study combining qualitative and quantitative data on wall system innovations in residential building.
 Our goal was to identify the finer-grained structural mechanisms related to regulation, decentralization, and fragmentation that bear on inter-organizational knowledge flows and impact the diffusion of systemic innovations in project-based industries.
 We use theoretic replication logic and focused on two cases that we believed would provide contrasting results.

 Cases were selected based on their ability to support analytical generalization, as opposed to statistical generalization.
-The case research involved collecting relevant documentation, investigating third party documentation about the innovations, conducting focused interviews, and making direct observations.
+The case research involved collecting relevant documentation, investigating third party documentation about the innovations (e.g., from trade magazines), conducting focused interviews, and making direct observations.
 Since we triangulated the evidence gathered from multiple data sources, we controlled our construct validity and internal validity.

 Roof trusses, wall trusses, and floor trusses are commonly used in single-family residential homebuilding in the United States.
-However, the use of prefabricated subcomponent wall systems is comparatively rare.
+However, the use of prefabricated wall systems is rare.
 Prefabricated wall systems include prefabrication of subcomponent systems that include mechanical, electrical, and plumbing in addition to structural lumber.
 In other instances, they can include the insulation, drywall, windows, and interior/exterior finishes.